 - How many orders are you currently shipping each month?

 - How many orders do you predict you’ll be shipping next month?
 Next year?

 The number of products you sell and your monthly order volume play a big role in finding a fulfilment solution that works for you.
 If you’re new to the world of ecommerce, your fulfilment strategy is likely to look very different from, say, Walmart Marketplace or Target.

 Low order volume may make it more cost-effective for you to keep fulfilment in-house, as opposed to outsourcing.
 If you sell a limited variety of products and are shipping just a few orders each week, you probably don’t need a full inventory or warehouse management system to keep track of your inventory and operations.

 If your business is growing quickly and your average order value is steadily increasing, keep in mind when you’re likely to outgrow your fulfilment strategy.
 It’s important to make sure your ecommerce fulfilment strategy can scale with you.

 - Are you selling on an ecommerce website, a marketplace, or both?

 - Which ecommerce platform are you using?

-Your fulfillment strategy should complement and support your online sales channels, especially from a technology standpoint.
-Order fulfillment software that already integrates with your ecommerce platform and online marketplaces can help you manage the entire order fulfillment process more efficiently without having to do any developer work.
+Your fulfilment strategy should complement and support your online sales channels, especially from a technology standpoint.
+Order fulfilment software that already integrates with your ecommerce platform and online marketplaces can help you manage the entire order fulfilment process more efficiently without having to do any developer work.